Language-Research-Technology/language-data-commons-vocabs/README.md

 #  Language Data Commons Vocabulary tools

-This is a set of libraries and vocaublaries supporting the use ofd RO-Crate lanaguage data.
+This is a set of libraries and vocaublaries supporting the use of RO-Crate lanaguage data.

 It contain: